tugbayatilla/Unity-2DShooter/README.md

 - INFO: all of because of the anchor to the parent object. we need to set it correctly.
 - Change the 'Rect Transform' from 'middle-center' to 'top-left'. you can use 'Shift' and 'Alt' keyboard keys as helpers.
 - INFO: you can see the cross marking set to the top-left corner instead of center of the canvas.
-- Dublicate 'Score text' gameobject and rename as 'High Score text'.
+- Duplicate 'Main Menu Button' in the  'Score text' gameobject and rename as 'High Score text'. you can gameobject.
+- Move 'Main Menu Button (1)' to the 'Pause Screen' gameobject.
+- Rename 'Main Menu Button (1)' to the 'Main Menu Button'
-- Move the 'High Score text' gameobject on the scene to (0,-21,0).
+- Change 'Main Menu Button' gameobject in the 'Pause Screen' position to (0,-43,0).
+- Add : you gameobject to the 'Pages' in 'UIManager' gameobject.
+- Change 'Game Over  Page Index' from 0 to 1.
+(1 is the index of 'GameOverScreen' index in the Pages in 'UIManager').
+--- Change 'Game Victory  Page Index' from 0 to 2.
+(2 is the index of 'GameVictoryScreen' index in the Pages in 'UIManager').
+-
+- Duplicate 'LevelWinu Button' in the  'Score text' gameobject and rename as 'High Score text'. you can gameobject.
+- Change 'Game Over  Page Index' from 0 to 1.
+(1 is the index of 'GameOverScreen' index in the Pages in 'UIManager').
 - Change the 'Text' property of the 'High Score: 0' gameobject.

 ### Setup End Game UI and Pause Screen

 - Add 'ScoreDisplay' script to 'Score text' gameobject.
 Assets -> Scripts -> UI.
 - INFO: 'ScoreDisplay' scripts updates the score display when the GameManager tells it to.